North Dakota

 FACILITY/TRANSMISSION FEE

-Payment will be made to the originating site as a facility fee only in place of service office, inpatient hospital, outpatient hospital, or skilled nursing facility/nursing facility.
-There is no additional payment for equipment, technicians or other technology or personnel utilized in the performance of the telemedicine service.
+Payment will be made to the originating site as a facility fee only in the following places of service office, inpatient hospital, outpatient hospital, or skilled nursing facility/nursing facility.
+There is no additional payment for equipment, technicians, or other technology or personnel utilized in the performance of the telehealth service.

-Health Services billed by schools can be delivered via telemedicine; however, no originating site fee is allowed.
+Health Services billed by schools can be delivered via telehealth; however, no originating site fee is allowed.
+See Telehealth policy for additional information.

 Miscellaneous